influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authorization-api.md

 ---
-title: Manage users and privileges with the InfluxDB Enterprise Meta API
+title: Manage authorization with the InfluxDB Enterprise Meta API
 description: >
-  Manage authorization with the InfluxDB Enterprise Meta API.
+  Manage users and permissions with the InfluxDB Enterprise Meta API.
 menu:
   enterprise_influxdb_1_9:
     name: Manage authorization with the API